The Casting Down of the World (IV)

 1 Peter 1:20 LGV having been known previously, indeed even before the casting down of the world, yet made apparent in the last times for you.

 The clause, “having been known previously,” indicates that the Son of God was known by people (not God) in the distant past, such as Abraham, Isaac, Jacob, Moses, etc..
 However, the addition of the post-positive μὲν pushes “known previously” all the way back to, “indeed even before the casting down of the world.”
 Adam and Eve even knew the Son of God in time past.
 This is because He walked and talked with them in Eden.
 Without it, “known previously” would have been understood only as known before the present without being specific even as far back as the Garden of Eden.
 But its inclusion here implies something like the following: The Son of God has been known previously, before His being revealed in the last times for you, EVEN as far back as before the casting down of the world!
 Peter’s point was that the Son of God was known personally by Adam.
 That this is the correct meaning is also shown by the word φανερωθέντος translated “made apparent.”
 This term refers to something that had been hidden or concealed in the past but then fully known.
 In this same epistle Peter also used this term for Christ’s manifestation from heaven at His second coming, after having been concealed at the Father’s right hand throughout this age.
-It is not that He did not exist, but that His existence and His role was shrouded in mystery (1 Cor.
+It does not mean that one who did not literally exist came into existence.
+Rather, His existence and His role were shrouded in mystery but then revealed openly (1 Cor.
 2:6-8; Col. 2:2).